A rice farmer in Ubud, Bali cuts rice with a sickle.

 I’ve eaten rice so many times in my life, but until this morning, I’d always taken for granted all the hard work that goes into farming it.

-It’s something that I love so much about travel – how my degree of gratitude grows each day, along with my sense of wonder about the beautiful world and people all around me.
+It’s something that I love so much about travel – how my sense of gratitude grows each day, along with my sense of wonder about the beautiful world and people all around me.

 Where in the World?